Priorities

 ♦ Working to dismantle barriers that prevent residents from attaining their full potential.

 I have a unique set of skills and experiences that fit the responsibilities of a county commissioner to provide health, social, and public safety services and plan for the future.
 The work of a county commissioner is not glamorous and we need commissioners who understand the needs thoroughly, understand the numbers, can make good fact-based decisions, and want to serve the community.
 As an economist and social worker, I have those skills.
 In addition, county commissioners should be able to welcome, listen, and understand the views of residents who disagree with them and find common ground to bring the community together.
 In my work as a clinical social worker in private practice, I use mindfulness skills to help clients gain a better understanding of cognitive biases and emotional reactions that get in the way of their living a fulfilling life and find new ways of behaving.
 This skill helps me stay open to all points of view and be aware of my own reactions.
-This is a skill that seems to be lacking among some county commissioners and it gets in the way of respectful collaboration with the public and other elected officials.
+This is a skill that I have used as I have promoted collaboration with the public, other elected officials, and local government staff.
 In addition, mindfulness skills are an important tool in dealing with implicit racial and social bias.
 I believe that the elimination of racial and social injustice requires such training in addition to education on structural inequities.

 ♦ Protecting our environment.